anshul9760/Scikit-Simplified/README.md

 # Scikit-Simplified
-Multiple Codes Representing Application of Sci-kit Algorithms.
+Multiple Simple chunks of Codes Representing Application of Sci-kit Algorithms.

 Just Copy and Paste in your Environment and edit accordingly to play around.

 Index :

-Simple Linear Regression
+Linear Regression

-Simple Logistic Regression
+Classification Regression

-Simple Polynomial Regression
+Polynomial Regression

+Decision Tree Classifier

+Bagging and Boosting

+Stochastic Gradient Descent